Best Universal Life Insurance Companies in 2025

 Figure out how much coverage you need

 Determine what you want your policy to cover.
-Is it a few years of salary, college costs or enough for your spouse to raise your children?
+Is coverage for a few years of salary, college costs or enough for your spouse to raise your children?
 Calculate the total for these expenses.
 Then subtract assets like savings, retirement accounts or other life insurance policies.
 The result is the amount of life insurance you need.

 2. 2